genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 #### Difference of differences not involving the reference level

 Suppose we want to know if the push vs. pull difference is *different* for the L3 leg pair vs. the L2 leg pair.
-Considering the arrows in the plot, the push vs. pull difference for a leg pair other then L1 is the `typepush` arrow plus the interaction term for that group.
+Considering the arrows in the plot, the push vs. pull difference for a leg pair other than L1 is the `typepush` arrow plus the interaction term for that group.

 If we work out the math for comparing across two non-reference leg pairs, this is: